iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 reset-account-in-outlook-app-on-iphone

-Again Scroll to the screen, and Tap on Reset Account Option.
+Again, scroll to the screen, and tap on the Reset Account Option.
 Now, App Restart Required.
-Becuase An app restart is required to reset this account.
+Because an app restart is required to reset this account.
 Would you like to continue?

 reset-and-restart-outlook-app-on-iphone